Changning Tennis Club

 These hard courts are fairly central, in the French Concession off Huashan Rd, next to Time Passage.
 It’s Y30 per hour during day, Y70...

-This homey spot is one of the most popular Italian restaurants in town and remains a steal after over a decade in business (which, it...
+This homey spot is one of the most popular Italian restaurants in town and remains a steal after fifteen years in business (an eternity...

 Fu 1039 information

-Set in a three-storey 1913 villa, Fu attains an old-fashioned charm uncommon in design-driven Shànghǎi.
+Set in a three-storey 1913 villa, Fu attains an old-fashioned charm.
 Foodies who appreciate sophisticated surroundings and Shanghainese food on par with the decor, take note – Fu is a must.
-The succulent standards here won’t let you down: the smoked fish starter and stewed pork in soy sauce are recommended, with the sautéed chicken and mango and sweet-and-sour Mandarin fish coming in close behind.
+The succulent standards won’t disappoint: the smoked fish starter and stewed pork in soy sauce are recommended, with the sautéed chicken and mango and the sweet-and-sour Mandarin fish a close second.

-Take note that the entrance, down an alley and on the left, is unmarked and the staff speak little English.
+The entrance, down an alley and on the left, is unmarked and staff speak little English.
 There’s a minimum charge of ¥200 per head here.